rita-barbosa/LAPR4-2324/docs/sb_us_1003/readme.md

     created, besides being a set of instructions that is used in other functionalities.
 >
 > * To get the customers that are assigned to the current Customer Manager in-session, we must get something to identify them.
-    The AuthorizationService allows to get the username (user's email), which is essential to then filter the EntityRepository to the desired customers.
+    The AuthorizationService allows to get the username (user's email), which is essential to then filter the CustomerRepository to the desired customers.
 This set of instructions is used in other functionalities too.